-Sony Xperia Z1 f appears in leaked carrier document, looks like shrunken Z1Alex Wagner - Deputy Managing Editor, News Desk
+Sony Xperia Z1 f appears in leaked carrier document, looks like shrunken Z1Alex Wagner - Editorial Director of News and Content

 It's been less than a month since Sony made its the Xperia Z1 officially official, but it looks like the company may not be wasting any time getting to work on a "mini" variant of its flagship smartphone.